johannayara/as_schemes/README.md

 ```bash
 cargo run --bin atomic_swap
 ```
+---

 ### Further works
-Here is a non-exhaustive list of ways this project could be expanded :
+Here is a non-exhaustive list of ways this project could be expanded:
 - Integrate the project with existing blockchain technology
 - Add a Verifiable Encryption Under Commitment Key to FDE protocol
 - Implement a multi-signature scheme, for an arbitrary number of participants